Find a Qualified Attorney Near You

 The framers of the United States Constitution wanted to prohibit this kind of abuse of power in the United States.
 Therefore, they included a specific clause in the U.S. Constitution to safeguard the right, known as habeas corpus.

 Often, the court holds a hearing on the matter.
-The inmate and the government may present evidence during the hearing about whether a legal basis exists for jailing the person.
+The inmate and the government may present evidence during the hearing questioning whether a legal basis exists for jailing the person.
 The court may also issue and enforce subpoenas to obtain additional evidence.

 What Happens if a Court Grants a Writ of Habeas Corpus?

 There are several types of habeas relief available.
-Depending on what the evidence reveals, the judge may grant the inmate post-conviction relief such as:
+Depending on what the evidence reveals, the judge may grant the inmate post-conviction relief, such as:

 - An immediate release from prison